 It’s time to start laying the retaining blocks on the sturdy base you just created.

 - Center the first course of blocks in the middle of the trench.

 - Position your first block and use a standard level to make sure it’s even.
-If needed, reposition it using additional gravel and a rubber mallet to tap it into place.
+If needed, reposition it using additional gravel and a striking tool like a rubber mallet to tap it into place.